pilotmoon/popclipweb/site/dev/js-modules.md

 # Module-based extensions

-In contrast to [JavaScript actions](./js-actions), which are defined by a single JavaScript function, module-based extensions let you define the extension itself using JavaScript, programatically generating the extension's actions and options.
+In contrast to [JavaScript actions](./js-actions), which define a single function, module-based extensions let you define the extension itself using JavaScript, programatically generating the extension's actions and options.

 A module-based extension is defined by the presence of a `module` field in the top level of the static config, as follows:

 | Key      | Type   | Description                                                                                                |
 | -------- | ------ | ---------------------------------------------------------------------------------------------------------- |